vals-productions/sqlighter/README.md

 com.vals.a2ios.sqlighter=
 ...
 ```
-This makes code look cleaner in case you'd like to use sqlighter for some iOS
+This makes code look cleaner in case you'd like to use SQLighter for some iOS
 functionality that is not matching your Android counterpart.

 ## Project configuration